tylerthejester/React-Tic-Tac-Toe/README.md

 ## Roadmap of Future Improvements

-Here are a few ideas to improve this app: <br />
+Here are a couple of ideas to improve this app: <br />
 • Change the styles to make it more minimalistic but also engaging to play <br />
 • Make each square can only be clicked once to prevent confusion from overriding the player inputs